seschneck/risk_archive_2023_1121/ema/chtc/training_notes.md

 - recognized that the missing rate is 3% for items 1-7 for 12 hour window.
 OK?
 Wait to see if it ends up in any models
 - Added a ratecount of completed emas as features

+# Version 3

+First version after Nowak group
+- Remove proportion scores
+- Only using "all" feature set (now without proportions)
+- Added back smote_1
+- Updated score_min and score_max to use mean baseline (rather than min/max of baseline)
+- Added score_most_recent for items 2-10
+- Added feature for day of week for label being predicted

+Only use all features set
 ? p12.l0.dratecount.count.lapse	 missing for p12 and all other durations for 142 observations?
 Not all subjects but first observation for most?